 Does equipment insurance cover equipment left in a vehicle?

-Yes, if photography equipment is stolen from your vehicle, or damaged by a careless driver bumping into your car, it will be covered by your Hiscox portable equipment insurance.
+Yes, if photography equipment is stolen from your vehicle, or damaged by a careless driver bumping into your car, it can be covered by your Hiscox portable equipment insurance.

 Sometimes your kit needs to be left in a vehicle when you’re working, especially if there’s wet weather.
 You might even be on an extended location shoot and require separate equipment for different parts of the day.
 You’ll need to pack your portable lighting kit, for instance, which might feature plug-in studio lights alongside LED lighting panels to use outdoors.

 It may be a good idea to check the terms of your policy in this instance to ensure they meet with the requirements of your business.